Yassminat/WebDevPractice/README.md

 # Sample Repo
-This is a repository to store exercises practices web development fundamentals and git use.
+This is a repository to store exercises for practicing web development fundamentals and git use.